vincelwt/telegram-throttle-notifications/README.md

 # Telegram Throttle notifications

 Got notification anxiety?
 Hate it when people send you bursts of messages making your phone buzz like crazy?
 This is for you.
+This script automatically throttles notifications from Telegram chats, effectively grouping notifications.
+Default cool-down period is 3 minutes.

-This script automatically throttles notifications from Telegram chats.
-Default period is 3 minutes.
+You will receive only 1 notification / contact / period.

 How it works:

-- When a private chat is received (and notification received), it is muted for 3 minutes
+- When a (private) chat is received (notification received), it is muted for 3 minutes
-- If you reply to the chat before that, it unmuted it
+- If you reply to the chat before that, it unmutes it

 ## Configuration